StrangeRanger/dynamic-motd/README.md

 This repo was forked from https://github.com/ldidry/dynamic-motd.
 Abiding by the conditions of the GPLv2 License, below is a list of all the **major** changes made to the original code/project:

 * Everything relating to salting (i.e., `init.sls`, etc.) as well as `00-figlet` have been removed.
-* All scripts using python3 have been upgraded to python3.
 * Almost all the files have been renamed and/or modified.

 ## License